How to prepare walls before wallpapering

 Sizing – Next step on How to prepare walls before wallpapering

 Once cleaned, filled, and sanded, the walls are ready to size!

 Traditionally, size is a glue-based liquid made from melted-down horses hoofs.
 It prevents plaster from sucking the moisture straight out the wallpaper paste.
 (If paper dries too quickly, or unevenly you get bubbles and stretches and creases.)

-However, I don’t subscribe to the traditional or the conventional modern method of sizing.
-Sealer is the way to go!
+I don’t subscribe to the traditional or the conventional modern method of sizing.
+Primer sealer is the way to go!

-In my experience, when dealing with older properties especially, there have been so many experiments conducted over the decades by previous tradesmen and homeowners, that it is increasingly difficult to tell what you are actually being asked to wallpaper over.
+In my experience, play safe when dealing with older properties.
+There have been so many experiments conducted over the decades by previous tradesmen and homeowners, that it is increasingly difficult to tell what you are actually being asked to wallpaper over.

 Unless you have access to the sort of equipment and analytical skills of companies like Patrick Baty, I think it makes sense to use a product that is more sophisticated than glue size or watered-down paste.

 You want a sealer that, unlike diluted paste or glue, lays down a barrier over what has gone before, and actively prevents lifting joints / split seams and bubbles from occurring on any interior plaster-type surface.